-Site 10 Land east of A417 (north), Stretton Grandison (Former Orchard area adjacent School Cottages, Stretton Grandison) (6 dwellings) Key Issues for Criteria:
+Site 10 Land east of A417 (north), Stretton Grandison (Former Orchard area adjacent School Cottages, Stretton Grandison) (6 houses)

 - There is no existing access to the site but there is potential for a suitable access to be provided to the site. - There is some potential for protected species given the presence of hedgerows and vegetation within the site. - There are heritage assets in close proximity to the site, any future development would need to be sensitive to the surrounding heritage context.